-All the towelling range is now available on the website www.soenglish.co.uk.
-As the brand develops, we are finding out more about our customer and how they are wearing their So English.
+All of the towelling range is now available on the website www.soenglish.co.uk.
+As the brand develops, they are finding out more about the customer and how they are wearing their So English.
 Worn to the beach but often pottering around the garden or over a pair of PJs.
 The wearability of soft towelling is limitless.
 With interest gathering from around the world, the future is exporting to the Southern hemisphere to provide an all-year-round business.

 11. Babble & Hemp

 Founded in 2019 with a stall at London’s Portobello Road Market, Babble & Hemp is a new men’s shirt brand on a mission to reintroduce hemp to men’s wardrobes.

 Featuring classically designed shirts across a range of exciting colours – all named after locations where hemp has been grown throughout its tempestuous history – the fabric resembles a luxurious linen which holds its shape well and softens with each wash.